samtron1412/docs/tech/it/ai/classification.md

 - Other models such as support vector machines are not, but methods exist to turn them into probabilistic classifiers.

+# Frequentist procedures

+Something

+# Bayesian procedures

+- Markov Chain Monte Carlo (MCMC)

+# Statistical procedures

+- Two procedures
+    + Partitioning data into statistically different samples
+    + Merging the samples which are similar according to the test statistics.
+- The split/merge operations are repeated as long as data samples can be split until the maximum purity of classes is obtained.

 # Binary classification

 - https://en.wikipedia.org/wiki/Binary_classification